cs100/template-lab-02-git-flow/README.md

 ### Reviewing a Pull Request

 Partner 2 should now review Partner 1's PR.
-Navigate to the "Pull requests" tab and click on `Fibonacci Function`.
+Navigate to the "Pull requests" tab and click on `Suggestion`.
 From here, you can review comments made about the PR, all commits associated with that PR, and what changed within the files.

 Near the bottom, you should see a green checkmark.
 This means GitHub found no possible merge conflicts.
 Go ahead and press "Merge pull request".
-This completes the merge from the `<partner-1-github-username>/add-fibonacci-function` branch to the master branch.
+This completes the merge from the `<partner-1-github-username>/add-suggestion` branch to the master branch.
 You are now given the option to delete the branch.
 It's nice to keep repositories neat and tidy, so go ahead and delete the branch.

 Partner 1 should navigate to the "Pull requests" tab and click on `Main Prompt`.
 Unlike the first PR, this one has a merge conflict.